Keynote Speakers

 Title: AI Will Shape Universities.
 The Question Is Who Governs It?

-He has written about 300 peer reviewed papers and has served on several editorial boards including being the Editor-in-Chief of the IEEE Transactions of Computational Intelligence and AI in Games and an Associate Editor of the Journal of the Operational Research Society.
+An internationally recognised researcher, Professor Kendall’s work has focuses on solving real-world problems through Operations Research, Artificial Intelligence, and evolutionary computation.
+He has published around 300 peer-reviewed papers and has held several senior editorial positions, including Editor-in-Chief of the IEEE Transactions on Computational Intelligence and AI in Games and Associate Editor of the Journal of the Operational Research Society.

 Artificial Intelligence is transforming finance, healthcare, logistics, media, and government.
 It is reshaping business models, decision architectures, and governance frameworks at strategic scale.
 Higher education presents a paradox.
 While universities are centres of knowledge creation, AI adoption across the sector remains fragmented and institutionally under-coordinated.